tannerregan/world_nightlights/README.md

 1. `prep_inputs.py`
 Prepares input datasets for processing.
 This script organizes and structures the raw data, making it ready for cleaning and correction processes.
 2. `clean_dmsp.py`
+Cleans data from the DMSP satellites as processed for cross-sensor calibration by [Li et al. 2020](https://doi.org/10.3390/rs9060637).
+This involves cutting the data to match the AOI, and aligning projections to be consistent across data sources.
+3. `clean_dmsp_ols.py`
-Cleans data from the DMSP satellites.
-This involves filtering, artifact removal, and preliminary data corrections specific to the DMSP sensor characteristics.
+Cleans data from the DMSP satellites (the 'raw' data from [Elvidge et al. 1997](https://www.asprs.org/wp-content/uploads/pers/97journal/june/1997_jun_727-734.pdf)).
+This involves cutting the data to match the AOI, and aligning projections to be consistent across data sources.
-3. `clean_viirs.py`
+4. `clean_viirs.py`
 Cleans data from the VIIRS satellite.
-Adjusts for different anomalies and calibrates the data against known benchmarks to ensure consistency across different years.
+This involves cutting the data to match the AOI, and aligning projections to be consistent across data sources.
-4. `clean_dvnl.py`
+5. `clean_dvnl.py`
-Handles specific cleaning procedures for the Day/Night Band of the VIIRS satellite, focusing on issues unique to nightlight data collection during low light conditions.
+Cleans data from the DMSP-like Nighttime Lights Derived from VIIRS (DVNL).
+This involves cutting the data to match the AOI, and aligning projections to be consistent across data sources.
-5. `blooming_correction.py`
+6. `blooming_correction.py`
 Mitigates the blooming effect seen in bright urban areas where light appears to bleed over into adjacent areas, distorting true light distributions.
-6. `topcoding_correction.py`
+7. `topcoding_correction.py`
 Corrects topcoding errors where overly bright values are clipped at a maximum.
 This script redistributes such values to provide a more accurate representation of the light intensity.
-7. `downgrade_viirs.py`
+8. `downgrade_viirs.py`
 Adjusts the resolution of VIIRS data to match that of older sensors, allowing for consistent comparisons across the dataset's entire time span.
-8. `0_runme.py`
+9. `0_runme.py`
 Acts as the main executable that runs all the above scripts in sequence.
 This script coordinates the data flow between processes, ensuring each step is executed on the correctly prepared dataset.

 ### 1.1.
 Running the Project